Updated Jul 2022

 For one thing, it was financed by AstraZeneca who sell rosuvastatin under the brand name of Crestor.
 Actually, it wasn’t just financed, AstraZeneca also collected the data and monitored the sites, but was firewalled from influencing the analysis or manuscript.

 For another, these mortality rates are weirdly low.
 For example, mortality in the US for people aged 55-64 is around 0.88% per year, and for people aged 65-74 is it 1.78%.
-Yet the overall mortality in the placebo group was only 1.19% even after multiple years?
-It’s possibly explained by the fact that they excluded people with high cholesterol but it’s still weird and apparently, I’m not the first person to notice that.)
+Yet the overall mortality in the placebo group of the JUPTER study was only 1.19% even after multiple years?
+It’s possibly explained by the fact that they excluded people with high cholesterol but it’s still weird and apparently, I’m not the first person to notice that.

 And yet.
 Let’s get back to Kristensen et al.’s meta-review.
 Remember, they wanted to calculate how many days of life are saved by taking statins.
 Here’s what they calculate for the above studies:

 There’s a benefit of… only 1-3 weeks?
 How can a magic pill that erases 25% of all deaths translate into such small numbers?